2Latinos/nuntiux/README.md

 * `:timestamp`: an integer representing Erlang system time in native time unit,
 * `:message`: the message that was received and/or potentially handled by expectations (or passed through),
-* `:mocked`: an indication of whether or not any of the expecations you declared handled the message,
+* `:mocked?`: an indication of whether or not any of the expecations you declared handled the message,
-* `:passed_through`: an indication of whether or not the received message was passed through to the mocked process.
+* `:passed_through?`: an indication of whether or not the received message was passed through to the mocked process.

 ## Documentation